Scarlet Heart: Synopsis

 Ruoxi works within the laundry department for a number of years, and is offered some level of protection and special treatment by ways of the princes.
 Kangxi falls ill during this time, and when Ruoxi is brought back to the emperor's service by Eunuch Wang to prepare pastries and help stimulate Kangxi's appetite, he pardons her and restores her to her former role as his lead tea server.

-Kangxi eventually dies of his illness, and with military support from Longkodo (Zhao Jialin) and Nian Gengyao (Xing Hanqing), Yinzhen falsely claims that Kangxi named him the successor, effectively staging a coup and taking the throne from Yinti to become the Yongzheng Emperor.
-Yinzhen then releases Yinxiang from custody and moves Ruoxi into his quarters, eventually consummating their relationship.
-He does not, however, marry her, as he wants to be able to live with her and see her every day—wives and concubines have their own estates between which the emperor must divide his time.
-Ruoxi is pleased enough with this arrangement, as she has always been reticent about marriage and enjoys seeing Yinzhen daily as well.
-Ruoxi's happiness, however, is marred by Yinzhen's paranoia and his ruthless persecution of Yinsi and his followers.
-She is often caught between the rivaling factions of Yinzhen and Yinsi.
+After Kangxi dies, with military support from Longkodo (Zhao Jialin) and Nian Gengyao (Xing Hanqing), Yinzhen falsely claims that Kangxi named him the successor, effectively staging a coup and taking the throne from Yinti to become the Yongzheng Emperor.
+He releases Yinxiang, who is enfeebled by years of custody.

+Yinzhen moves Ruoxi into his quarters, namely as his lady-in-waiting, and consummates their relationship.
+He does not, however, marry her, as he wants to be able to live with her and see her every day—concubines have their own estates in the harem between which the emperor must divide his time.
+Ruoxi is pleased enough with this arrangement, as she has always been reticent about marriage and enjoys seeing Yinzhen daily as well, until her happiness is overshadowed by Yinzhen’s paranoia and his ruthless persecution of his brothers.
+She frequently finds herself caught between the rival camps of Yinzhen and Yinsi.

-When Gogoro Minghui tells Ruoxi that Yinsi acted against Yinzhen years ago because of her advice based on the knowledge of the future, she is shocked, and her despair causes her to miscarry Yinzhen's child and is unable to conceive again.
-Enraged, Yinzhen blames Yinsi and his wife, issuing an edict forcing them to divorce, which leads her to commit suicide.
-Ruoxi fears Yinzhen's punitive actions against his brothers and confesses the truth to him and Yinxiang.
-Yinzhen is stunned when he understands why Yinsi plotted against him and starts treating Ruoxi coldly.
-Ruoxi is unable to withstand the mental stress and asks Yinti to help her leave the palace.
-Yinsi knows that Yinzhen will not allow Ruoxi to leave and decides to intervene.
-He discloses details of his past romance with Ruoxi, and an angered Yinzhen eventually agrees to let Ruoxi and Yinti leave the Forbidden City.
+When Gorolo Minghui, Yinsi’s wife, tells Ruoxi that Yinsi began opposing Yinzhen years earlier because he was provoked by Ruoxi’s conviction that he would lose to Yinzhen, Ruoxi is devastated.
+Although Yinsi never learns that Ruoxi’s warning stemmed not from a lack of faith in him but from her knowledge of the future, she is overwhelmed by the cruel irony of history and her own role in the princes’ fratricidal struggle.
+The shock causes her to miscarry Yinzhen’s child, leaving her unable to conceive again.
+Enraged, Yinzhen blames Yinsi and Minghui, issuing an edict forcing them to divorce, which drives Minghui to commit suicide.